Leesport, Pennsylvania: Education

+Infrastructure

 Transportation

 As of 2010, there were 9.55 mi of public roads in Leesport, of which 2.33 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 7.22 mi were maintained by the borough.

 Pennsylvania Route 61 runs northwest-southeast through Leesport on Centre Avenue, heading south to Reading and north to Hamburg and Pottsville.
 Pennsylvania Route 73 begins at PA 61 south of Leesport and heads southeast to Blandon and eventually Philadelphia.

 Berks Area Regional Transportation Authority (BARTA) provides bus service to Leesport along Route 20, which follows PA 61 on its route between Hamburg to the north and the BARTA Transportation Center in Reading to the south.
 There is a park and ride lot at the Redner's in Leesport that is served by BARTA.

 SEPTA's Pottsville Line once provided passenger rail service to Leesport, with service to Pottsville, Reading, and Philadelphia.
 The service ceased in 1981 after all diesel services were cancelled.
 Freight service in Leesport is provided by the Reading Blue Mountain and Northern Railroad, which operates a branch line between Hamburg and Temple through Leesport and its Reading Division mainline through West Leesport.